AriFordsham/GHCWiki/records.md

 All records solutions are planning on using the dot operator for normal record field selection.
 We need to consider the [future usage of the dot, particularly as a function composition operator](records/dot-operator).
+(DORF doesn't insist on dot notation: it's to be syntactic sugar for reverse function application.)

 ### Comparisons